covcom/205CDE/03 Introduction to HTML5/README.md

 <p>Read the <a href="http://en.wikipedia.org/wiki/Retrocomputing">Wikipedia article for Retrocomputing</a>.</p>
 ```

-To test the functionality in the browser, you need to run the Apache server first, and then choose a proper browser (not the defalt one).
+To test the functionality in the browser, you need to run the Apache server first, and then choose a proper browser (not the default one).
 This was in lab1 if you cannot remember.
 The following image was generated using Chrome on Windows.
 Once you click the link, you'll be directed to the wiki page you specified earlier.

 ![](.md_images/wiki.png)

 A link, defined by `a` element contains the URL of the linked web page as its `href` attribute.
-The link above contains an absolute path to a document in the external server.
-Absolute path begins will full protocol identifier and domain nime.
+The link above contains an absolute path to a document on the external server.
+The absolute path begins will full protocol identifier and domain name.

 Unlike block elements (such as `h1` or `p`), links are inline elements: they always need a block element as a container and they are considered as a running part of the content of the parent block element.